How to Open Winmail.dat Files on iPhone & iPad

 - One-time solution - works for all future winmail.dat files

-How to Prevent Receiving Winmail.dat Files
+How Can I Prevent Receiving Winmail.dat Files?

 While you can't control how others send emails, you can share these tips with frequent senders: